Becoming a General Election candidate

 - taking part in campaign team decisions, including campaign messages,

-- respond to voters questions and concerns.
+- respond to voters questions and concerns,

 Candidates selected for target seats who commit to work hard enough to win will get support from the Oxfordshire Green Party, including guidance, opportunities for training and mentoring, technical support and funding.